-Employment prior to retirement (not reported in Tables 8 or 9) is not much affected by the allowance made for quasi-hyperbolic discounting; average rates of employment between ages 20 and 55 increase by 0.2 percent in response to the DC pension under quasi-hyperbolic discounting, and by 0.3 percent under exponential discounting.
-Hence the alternative commitment mechanism considered by the model (labour supply in context of a positive experience effect on prospective wages) does not appear to influence responses to the DC pension in this case.
-The employment statistics that are reported in the Tables 8 and 9 indicate that employment participation between ages 45 and 64 increases by 0.75% on average in response to the DC pensions when preferences are myopic, as compared with 0.3% in context of time consistent preferences.
-After households gain access to their pension wealth (age 68 in the analysis), however, employment rates fall fairly sharply - by 11% on average under the assumption of exponential discounting, and by over 16% under quasi-hyperbolic discounting.
-The more pronounced reduction in employment from pension age that is generated under quasi-hyperbolic discounting is consistent with the fact that the time inconsistency of myopic preferences detracts from incentives to save, so that myopic individuals without access to an illiquid pension find that they are less well placed to afford retirement later in life - DC pensions help to mittigate this effect.
+Employment prior to retirement (not reported in Tables 3 or 4) is not much affected by the allowance made for quasi-hyperbolic discounting; average rates of employment between ages 20 and 55 (not reported) increase by 0.2 per cent in response to the DC pension under quasi-hyperbolic discounting, and by 0.3 per cent under exponential discounting.
+Hence the alternative commitment mechanism considered by the model (labour supply in the context of a positive experience effect on prospective wages) does not appear to influence responses to the DC pension in this case.
+The employment statistics that are reported in the Tables 3 and 4 indicate that employment participation between ages 45 and 64 increases by 0.75 percentage points on average in response to the DC pensions when preferences are myopic, as compared with 0.3 percentage points in the context of time consistent preferences.
+After households gain access to their pension wealth (age 68 in the analysis), however, employment rates fall fairly sharply - by 11 percentage points on average under the assumption of exponential discounting, and by over 16 percentage points under quasi-hyperbolic discounting.
+The more pronounced reduction in employment from pension age that is generated under quasi-hyperbolic discounting is consistent with the dampened saving incentives due to the time inconsistency of myopic preferences, so that myopic individuals without access to an illiquid pension find that they are less well placed to afford retirement later in life - DC pensions help to mitigate this effect.

-The importance of the role payed by the commitment mechanism in motivating responses to the pension asset in the context of myopia is highlighted by the statistics that are reported for pension wealth and total net worth.
-The statistics reported for pension wealth in Tables 8 and 9 indicate that savings in pensions are brought forward when preferences are myopic.
-This is consistent with the rates of pension participation that are discussed above, and reflects the fact that the commitment mechanism provided by the pension asset is strongest early in the working lifetime and falls away toward pension age.
+The statistics reported for pension wealth in Tables 3 and 4 indicate that savings in pensions are brought forward when preferences are myopic.
+This is consistent with the rates of pension participation that are discussed above, and highlights the relative importance of the commitment mechanism provided by the pension asset early in the working lifetime.

-The statistics for total net worth reveal that aggregate saving rises in response to a DC pension by almost 10% more on average between ages 50 and 67 when preferences are myopic, relative to the case of exponential discounting21.
-The distributional statistics that are reported in the respective tables indicate that this excess savings response in context of myopic preferences is spread reasonably evenly across all households when measured in absolute (per capita) terms.
+The statistics for total net worth reveal that aggregate saving rises in response to a DC pension by almost 10 per cent more on average between ages 50 and 67 when preferences are myopic, relative to the case of exponential discounting22.
+The distributional statistics that are reported in the respective tables indicate that this excess savings response in the context of myopic preferences is spread reasonably evenly across all households when measured in absolute (per capita) terms.
 Myopia consequently has a more pronounced influence on the saving responses of households on low to modest incomes when measured relative to a priori savings, which is of note as it is this population subgroup for whom the NEST is designed.
-The exaggerated savings responses of lower income households, relative to those on higher incomes, is attributable to the fact that low income households have weaker life-cycle saving motives, which are more easily overwhelmed by the distortions of present biassed preferences.
+The exaggerated savings responses of lower income households, relative to those on higher incomes, is attributable to the weaker life-cycle savings motives of low income households relative to those on higher incomes, which are more easily overwhelmed by the distortions of present biassed preferences.

 Furthermore, the statistics for pension wealth and total net worth taken together reveal that there is a reduced tendency for households to off-set pension saving against other liquid assets when preferences are myopic.
-This is explained by the fact that the imperfect substitutability between pension wealth and liquid wealth is exaggerated in context of myopic preferences by the commitment mechanism offered by the illiquidity of pension wealth.
+This is because the imperfect substitutability between pension wealth and liquid wealth is exaggerated in the context of myopic preferences by the commitment mechanism offered by the illiquidity of pension wealth.